-Your credit score doesn’t appear to have much to do with how you drive.
-But according to the Insurance Information Institute, “how a person manages his or her financial affairs… is a good predictor of insurance claims.”
+Your credit score may not appear to have much to do with driving.
+But industry groups like the Insurance Information Institute argue that, “How a person manages their financial affairs can be a good predictor of their likelihood to file insurance claims.”
 For this reason, people with lower credit scores tend to pay higher car insurance rates.

-The use of your credit history as a factor in determining premiums has been criticized by some consumer advocates, and is banned in California, Massachusetts and Hawaii.
-In all other jurisdictions, however, how well you pay your bills and other credit factors are likely to affect your car insurance costs, even if you have an impeccable driving record.
+The use of your credit history as a factor in determining premiums has been criticized by some consumer advocates, and is banned in some states, including California, Massachusetts and Hawaii.
+In other jurisdictions, however, how well you pay your bills and other credit factors are likely to affect your car insurance costs, even if you have an impeccable driving record.

 If you’re looking to lower your car insurance rate but your credit score is lower than ideal, you can take steps to improve it.
-Those begin with looking at your credit reports and checking for incorrect items or inconsistencies that may be affecting your score.
-You can remove items from your credit report by filing a dispute with the credit reporting agency or with the business that submitted the information.
+Begin by looking at your credit reports and checking for incorrect items or inconsistencies that may be affecting your score.
+You can try to remove items from your credit report by filing a dispute with the credit reporting agency or with the business that submitted the information.

 While improvements in your financial record may not immediately affect your insurance rate, it's likely that your premiums will eventually decrease as your credit score increases.

 7. Claim anti-theft discounts